amplication/amplication/CONTRIBUTING.md

 ## Got a question?

-You can ask questions, consult with more experienced Amplication users, and discuss Amplication-related topics in the our [Discord channel](https://amplication.com/discord).
+You can ask questions, consult with more experienced Amplication users, and discuss Amplication-related topics in our [Discord channel](https://amplication.com/discord).

 ## Found a bug?